donald-f-ferguson/E6156-Microservices-Cloud-Native-Applications/index.md

 # E6156 - Topics in Software Engineering: Microservices and Cloud Native Applications

+__NOTES:__
+1. This is the fall 2019 material.
+2. I am reorganizing the repository and content to clean up the material, lectures, example, etc.

 ## Overview

 This course covers core, fundamental concepts in developing modern, cloud native application development.